kesslerj/spring-boot-2-new-features/readme.md

 ## Actuator
 - All managing endpoints are moved to `/application`, for example the info endpoint is now available under `/application/info`.
 Default actuator endpoint can be changed with property `management.context-path`.
 - Autoconfig endpoint contains autoconfigurations whithout conditions (@Conditional... annotations).
 - Creating a custom actuator endpoint is much more easier now.
-Check out class `PersonActuatorEndpoint` in package `newfeaturesin2.actuator`.
+Check out class `PersonActuatorEndpoint` in package `newfeaturesin2.actuator`. <br/>
+TODO: Implementation in spring-boot 1.x is still missing

 ## @ConfigurationProperties needs @Validated